Learn about SmartWay

 The SmartWay Transport Partnership

-Freight shippers, carriers, logistics companies and other stakeholders partner with EPA to measure, benchmark and improve logistics operations so they can reduce their carbon footprint.
+Freight shippers, carriers, logistics companies and other stakeholders partner with EPA to measure, benchmark and improve logistics operations so they can reduce their environmental footprint.
 Learn how to participate in SmartWay.

 The SmartWay Brand